ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 $ag-customise-inputs, $ag-input-bottom-border, $ag-input-bottom-border-disabled, $ag-input-border-width, $ag-input-height, $ag-focused-textbox-border-bottom: removed.
 Use the new %ag-text-input placeholder selector to style text inputs instead.
 See ag-theme-material.scss for an example.

 $ag-customize-buttons, $ag-button-color, $ag-button-text-transform, $ag-button-background-color: remvoed.
-Apply styles to buttons using css class name selectors like `.ag-filter-apply-panel-button { ... }`
+Apply styles to buttons using css class name selectors like `.ag-standard-button { ... }`

 $ag-scroll-spacer-border: removed.
 Now drawn as a 'critical' level border controlled by $ag-borders.